dumians/vscode-oci-oks/README.md

 This extension contributes the following settings:

 * `vscode-oci-oks-tools.vscode-light-theme`: should match your configured theme style.
 Default: true
-* `vscode-oci-oks-tools.landscapes`: Required configuration for garden landscapes
+* `vscode-oci-oks-tools.landscapes`: Required configuration for OciOks landscapes
-* `vscode-oci-oks-tools.landscapes[].name`: Name of the garden cluster
+* `vscode-oci-oks-tools.landscapes[].name`: Name of the OciOks cluster
-* `vscode-oci-oks-tools.landscapes[].gardenName`: Optional name of the corresponding (gardenctl) garden.
+* `vscode-oci-oks-tools.landscapes[].OciOksName`: Optional name of the corresponding (kubectl) OciOks.
 Default: Name of the landscape
-* `vscode-oci-oks-tools.landscapes[].kubeconfigPath`: Path to the kubeconfig of the garden cluster.
+* `vscode-oci-oks-tools.landscapes[].kubeconfigPath`: Path to the kubeconfig of the OciOks cluster.
   * How to get the kubeconfig as regular project member: In the oci-oks dashboard, go to the `Members` section of your project and create a new service account.
 Afterwards you can download the kubeconfig of the service account.
 * `vscode-oci-oks-tools.landscapes[].dashboardUrl`: oci-oks dashboard URL,
 * `vscode-oci-oks-tools.landscapes[].projects[]`: Optional list of projects (names) to be shown.
-However, you should specify this list if you do not have operator rights on the garden cluster or if you want to see only those projects.
+However, you should specify this list if you do not have operator rights on the OciOks cluster or if you want to see only those projects.

 Example config settings.json:
 ```js